dchuong/UmlProject/README.md

 Having trouble with changing the pom to have a shorter jar name.

 Had trouble with pom detecting the main manifest and finding the dependencies.

+# JAR
+The pom creates two jar files.
+One with the dependencies and one without the dependencies.
+The jar with the dependencies can execute because it has the JavaParser, PlantUml, and Junits.